-My mission is to encourage you to enjoy a delicious but sensible diet, get regular exercise, and a maintain reasonable weight so you can enjoy better health.
+My mission is to encourage you to enjoy a delicious but sensible diet, get regular exercise, and a maintain a reasonable weight so you can enjoy better health.
 When you eat well most of the time, you can still enjoying indulgent food and fun beverages some of the time.

 I like knowing, not guessing.
 I’ve always relied on science and research before making recommendations or coming to rash conclusions….and this fact-finding mission is what birthed my Chew the Facts® blog and brand.

-When I asked my colleagues what they though of when they thought of me and my work, (I was so glad they said “funny” because facts are way more fun with humor), they sent me these words:
+When I asked my colleagues what came to mind when they thought of me and my work, they sent me these words.
+I was so glad they said ‘funny” because facts are way more fun paired with humor.